781flyingdutchman/background_downloader/README.md

 ```

 The `result` will be a [TaskStatusUpdate](https://pub.dev/documentation/background_downloader/latest/background_downloader/TaskStatusUpdate-class.html), which has a field `status` that indicates how the download ended: `.complete`, `.failed`, `.canceled` or `.notFound`.
-It may also contain the `responseHeaders` (with lowercase header names) and a `mimeType` and `charSet`, if the server provided that information via the Content-Type header.
+It may also contain the `responseHeaders` (with lowercase header names), the `responseStatusCode`, and the `mimeType` and `charSet` if the server provided that information via the Content-Type header.
 If the `status` is `.failed`, the `result.exception` field will contain a `TaskException` with information about what went wrong.
 For uploads and some unsuccessful downloads, the `responseBody` will contain the server response.

 ### Monitoring the task